JochenFM/MS3_VideoLibrary/README.md

 Fatima for helping me realize that when flask pymongo was not found in gitpod/did not run on gitpod, it was due to the env.py file being deleted/had dispaared so that I was unable to load the MONGO-URI string from Heroku to flask.
 In the end, I reinserted the env.py as a whole.

 Jo for helping me with slider: "For the images, remember you're working with Flask.
-Images on Flask need a url as follows"
+Images on Flask need a url as follows", see https://stackoverflow.com/questions/28207761/where-does-flask-look-for-image-files

 Fellow student Sean Young for...